Biphasic sleep is a sleep pattern. It may also be called bimodal, diphasic, segmented, or divided sleep.

 Biphasic sleep refers to sleep habits that involve a person sleeping for two segments per day.
 Sleeping during nighttime hours and taking a midday nap, for example, is biphasic sleep.

-Most people are monophasic sleepers by nature.
+Most people are monophasic sleepers.
 Monophasic sleep patterns involve only one segment of sleep, usually during nighttime hours.
 It’s thought that the custom of sleeping for one 6- to 8-hour segment per day may have been shaped by the modern industrial workday.

 Monophasic sleep is typical of most of the population.
 However, biphasic and even polyphasic sleep patterns are known to manifest naturally in some people.